Routines

 A practical step-by-step plan

-- Pick the smallest useful version.
-Make the first attempt easy enough that you can complete it without buying unnecessary products or rearranging your whole week.
+- Record what changed.
+Make the first pass small enough to finish without buying unnecessary products or rearranging the whole week.

 Checklist for getting started

-- Set feeding, cleaning, exercise, and rest rhythms
+- Set feeding, cleaning, exercise, and rest rhythms for keeping senior pets comfortable

 - Store records and vet contacts